 The reason I started reading this novel is because of how popular it was on bookstagram and the overall positive reviews it has received.
 I did not know much about it, save for what I gathered from some spoilers free reviews and the title of the book.
-I read it in a few days and after finishing it, I can say that it is not much cup of tea, but that I completely understand why a lot of people like it and have overall positive impressions of it.
+I read it in a few days and after finishing it, I can say that it is not my cup of tea, but that I completely understand why a lot of people like it and have overall positive impressions of it.
 To be completely honest, I found the plot a typical summer read, with a little of scandalous Hollywood and heartbreak peppered on top.
 I did find it quite easy to read and did enjoy it, but I am not sure I found a lot of substance beneath the surface.

 The plot is quite simple to retell.
 Monique, a newly hired journalist is requested to do an interview by the titular Evelyn Hugo, a popular Hollywood bomb shell.
 At first, Monique is under the impression that Evelyn is hiring her to write an exclusive interview ahead of Evelyn’s charity sale of her dresses, but the truth is different.
 Instead, Evelyn opens up to Monique, for the first time publicly and tells her the story of a real person, not Hollywood creation.
 Here, readers learn who was her love, her past before she became her famous self as well as why she was married so many times.
 The plot jumps between Evelyn’s story and Monique’s present life, with intention to show how Evelyn’s life impacts Monique’s.
 The novel is also filled with a lot of newspaper articles and often skims or flies over certain parts of Evelyn’s life.
 That is somewhat understandable as there was a lot of ground to cover in Evelyn’s eventful life, but I wish we learned more about Monique.